 5G is a completely new technology that isn’t backwards compatible, which means that new hardware will be needed to broadcast and receive 5G signals.
 Existing non-5G devices won’t be able to connect to 5G networks, even at lower speeds.

-According to Forbes, Wi-Fi 6 will also reportedly be up to four times faster than 5G in certain use cases, so 5G isn't likely to unseat Wi-Fi 6 as the preferred method of connecting to the internet when stationary.
+According to Forbes, Wi-Fi 6 is reportedly up to four times faster than 5G in certain use cases, so 5G isn’t likely to unseat Wi-Fi 6 as the preferred method of connecting to the internet when stationary.

 - 5G smartphones: A guide for business professionals (free PDF) (TechRepublic)